-Spring track season is near and that means preparing to run the 4x100 meter relay.
-A winning effort comes not only by having fast athletes, but also by being proficient at getting the stick around.
+The outdoor track and field season is here and that means preparing to run the 4x100 meter relay.
+This weekend, in particular, is a huge one for the relays, as national-level meets like the Texas Relays and Florida Relays are on the calendar.
+A winning effort comes not only by having fast athletes but also by being proficient at getting the stick around.

 Despite the variety in preferences for handoffs, there are still some common fundamentals which all 4x100m relay teams should adhere to:

 The 1st and 3rd legs of the relay should carry the stick in the right hand and run on the inside half of the lane--it's the shortest distance around the curve.

 - The straightaway runners on the 2nd and 4th legs should run on the outside half of the lane, and hold the stick in their left hand.
 This allows the baton to travel down the middle of the lane during an exchange.
 It also prevents the incoming runner from clipping the heels of their teammate on the way into a hand-off.

 - There should be a mark placed on the ground in the lane before the acceleration zone.
 Once the incoming runner reaches the mark the outgoing runner takes off.
 This distance varies among pairs of athletes and must be tested in training.

 - The quality of an exchange is not about how fast the stick goes from one runner's hand into the other runner's.
 Instead, quality is about how fast the baton is being carried through the zone before, during, and after a pass-the baton must move through the zone.

 RECEIVING THE BATON